banisterious/obsidian-oneirometrics/README.md

 - **Reading View Required:** OneiroMetrics works best in Reading View.
 If you open a metrics note in Live Preview, you'll see a warning.
 - **Access Settings:**
-  - In the Dream Scrape modal, click the 'Settings' button next to 'Scrape Metrics'.
+  - In the Dream Journal Manager, click the 'Settings' button.
   - In your metrics note, click the 'Settings' button at the top.
   - Use the command palette: `Ctrl/Cmd + P` → "OneiroMetrics Settings".
-  - Right-click the wand icon in the sidebar.
+  - Right-click the journal icon in the sidebar.

 - **Filtering:** Use the date filter dropdown to quickly view entries from "Yesterday", "This Week", "Last 12 Months", and more.
 Save your favorite ranges for quick access.